Manage AI Visibility Tracking

 - Your competitors may already be optimising for AI visibility

-AI Visibility Tracking continuously tests realistic buyer scenarios to see when and how your brand appears in AI responses.
-Each configuration you create defines:
+AI Visibility Tracking tests realistic buyer scenarios to see when and how your brand appears in AI responses.
+Each configuration defines:

-- Business context - Industry, company size, budget, and problems
+- Business context (industry, company size, budget, problems)

-Performance across the customer journey is crucial because buyers ask different questions at each stage:
+Performance across the customer journey matters because buyers ask different questions at each stage:

 Awareness Phase: "What solutions exist for this problem?"

-- AI responses shape their understanding of available solution categories
+- AI responses shape their understanding of solution categories

 - Being mentioned here expands your addressable market